Baked Chicken Cordon Bleu

 Notes

-- When you add the rest of the ingredients, whisk until the sauce is thickened
+- When you add the remaining ingredients, whisk until the sauce thickens.

 Nutrition